buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Twilight Vision

-What is darkness for many is seeing well for those with \hypertarget{visionecrepuscolare}{twilight vision} as long as there is a minimal source of light.
+What is darkness for many is seeing well for those with twilight vision as long as there is a minimal source of light.

 Twilight vision is color vision.
 A spellcaster with twilight vision can read a Scroll as long as there is even the dimmest of candles as a light source nearby.